Do I have to use a mail order pharmacy?

 Does my spouse qualify for coverage if covered under another plan or if they remarry?

 No, spouses or dependents who are covered under another plan (including Medicare) would not qualify for the Family Protection Benefit since it is designed to provide coverage for those without health benefits, due to the death of our member.
-Additionally, coverage would end for your spouse upon remarriage.
+Additionally, coverage would end for your spouse upon remarriage, regardless of whether the spouse has other coverage.
 However, if your spouse remarries, TeamCare would still continue to cover eligible dependent children if they are not covered under another plan.

 Could coverage extend beyond age 26 for my children since it is a 5-year benefit?